ro-nald/book-collator/README.md

 2. Ensure the text on the covers is readable
 3. Images should be right-side up (not rotated)
 4. Avoid glare or reflections on the book covers
+5. For similar cover detection:
+   - Use consistent lighting across images
+   - Try to maintain similar angles when photographing covers
+   - Adjust similarity threshold if needed (in code)

 ## Output

 The results will be saved in `book_images/book_results.txt` and will include:
+- Representative image for each group
+- List of similar covers found
-- Book title
+- Book information:
+  - Title
   - Authors
   - Publisher
   - Publication date
   - ISBN
   - Description

+## Performance Notes

+- The script processes images in groups to minimize API calls
+- Similar covers are detected using computer vision techniques before making API calls
+- Rate limiting ensures reliable API access without hitting quota limits